University of Oxford Open Days 2019: Wednesday 3 July, Thursday 4 July and Friday 20 September

 Prospective graduate students

-All events at our Open Days including subject talks are focused on undergraduate admissions, not graduate study.
-There is no formal opportunity for prospective graduate students to meet tutors or discuss admissions.
+All Open Day events, including subject talks, are focused on undergraduate admissions, not graduate study: there is no formal opportunity for prospective graduate students to meet tutors or discuss admissions.
 Whilst graduate students are welcome to attend to look around the College main site, Holywell Manor (our graduate centre) will be closed.
-If you are a prospective graduate student keen to hear more about Balliol, or to visit us, we recommend you contact the Undergraduate Admissions Officer, Victoria Holt, to arrange an appointment on a different date.
+If you are a prospective graduate student keen to hear more about Balliol, or to visit us, we recommend you contact the Graduate Admissions Officer, Dr Stacey McGowen, to arrange an appointment on a different date.